jofas/blog/content/003-mongodump-archive-to-json/index.md

 Let's say you have a MongoDB server running locally with a single database called `my_database` containing the collections `my_collection_1` and `my_collection_2`.
-When you run `mongodbump` without any arguments it will create a directory `dump/` in your current work directory with the following files:
+When you run `mongodbump` without any arguments it will create a sub-directory `dump/` in your current work directory with the following files:

 ```